 “The college is really excited to bring new voices and perspectives into our classrooms,” said Academic Dean Morris Ratner.
 “Evelyn’s experience advocating with and for immigrant communities, people of color, and gender justice organizations gives her a basis not only to teach law but to give it a social justice framing our students are eager to learn.”

 Her passion for equity runs deep.
 “My mom was undocumented, working as a housekeeper and nanny for decades.
 Experiencing the world through her eyes shaped my conviction that our legal systems can do better,” she said.
 “It is the responsibility of lawyers to think of ways to protect those most vulnerable among us.”

-As Rangel is mentored as an emerging academic by UC Hastings faculty, she will also leverage her expertise to educate faculty how they can create course materials that take current events and the complexities of race into account in the classroom.
+As Rangel-Medina is mentored as an emerging academic by UC Law SF faculty, she will also leverage her expertise to educate faculty how they can create course materials that take current events and the complexities of race into account in the classroom.
 Rangel will co-teach Torts with Professor David Takacs in the Fall 2020 term and with Professor Dorit Reiss in Spring 2021 as a Sack fellow, collaborating with members of our Office for Academic Skills Instruction and Support team.

 Besides providing a more enriched and relevant legal education when it comes to race and class, CREJ is devoted to helping launch the academic careers of promising scholars who center critical perspectives of race, identity, and inequity in their courses and scholarship.
 Leading critical race theorists and mentors say Rangel fits the bill.